jupierce/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

 > across our fleet, I want to be able to bypass and then restore customer maintenance schedules
 > with minimal technical overhead."

-> "As a cluster lifecycle administrator who is well served by a fully managed update without maintenance windows,
+> "As a cluster lifecycle administrator who is well served by a fully managed update without change management,
-> I want to be minimally inconvenienced by the introduction of maintenance schedules."
+> I want to be minimally inconvenienced by the introduction of change management / maintenance schedules."

 > "As a cluster lifecycle administrator who is not well served by a fully managed update and needs exacting
 > control over when material changes occur on my cluster where opportunities do NOT arise at reoccurring intervals,